hakeem-amsagguine/linux/Documentation/driver-api/vme.rst

 device structure.
 This pointer should be saved, it will be required for requesting VME resources.

-The driver can request ownership of one or more master windows (:c:func:`vme_master_request`), slave windows (:c:func:`vme_slave_request`) and/or dma channels (:c:func:`vme_dma_request`).
+The driver can request ownership of one or more master linux (:c:func:`vme_master_request`), slave linux (:c:func:`vme_slave_request`) and/or dma channels (:c:func:`vme_dma_request`).
 Rather than allowing the device driver to request a specific window or DMA channel (which may be used by a different driver) the API allows a resource to be assigned based on the required attributes of the driver in question.
-For slave windows these attributes are split into the VME address spaces that need to be accessed in 'aspace' and VME bus cycle types required in 'cycle'.
-Master windows add a further set of attributes in 'width' specifying the required data transfer widths.
+For slave linux these attributes are split into the VME address spaces that need to be accessed in 'aspace' and VME bus cycle types required in 'cycle'.
+Master linux add a further set of attributes in 'width' specifying the required data transfer widths.
 These attributes are defined as bitmasks and as such any combination of the attributes can be requested for a single window, the core will assign a window